Unique-Divine/Commonplace-Book/code.md

 Dynamically generated attributes can be defined in data classes using the `field` functionality in combination with `__post_init__`.

+For example, let's say that the 'age' parameter automatically specifies a job if it's low enough.
+Otherwise, 'job' will default to "SDE" like before.

 ```python
 from dataclasses import dataclass, field